-The Alloway Library provides over half a million resources on site or online as well as study rooms, internet workstations, listening/viewing facilities, and photocopiers.
+Northwest students may also use Trinity Western University's Library resources when they are on campus.
+This library has over half a million resources on site or online as well as study rooms, internet workstations, listening/viewing facilities, and photocopiers.
 Professional librarians are ready to assist you in person or online.
-Fines or replacement charges will apply for late, damaged, or lost materials.